-The 2018 Victorian Disability Awards recognised excellence in seven categories.
+The 2019 Victorian Disability Awards recognise excellence in seven categories.

-The Minister for Housing, Disability and Ageing also recommended a recipient for the Minister’s Award for outstanding Leadership, from the pool of finalists.
+The Minister for Disability, Ageing and Carers also recognises a recipient for the Minister’s Award for outstanding Leadership, from the pool of finalists.

 This award recognises an outstanding individual as an emerging leader who has made a significant contribution to improving outcomes for people with a disability, by raising awareness and influencing others to shift community attitudes, creating cultural change or transforming services.
 Nominations of people with a disability in this category are strongly encouraged.
 Examples of work may include:

 - a person who through leadership and/or self-advocacy has influenced the practice of others to increase the inclusion of people with a disability